ychen-207523/leetcode-grinder/README.md

  - Deploy the function to AWS Lambda.

 8. The lambda function should be triggered daily at the time you set up in the EventBridge Scheduler.

+## Future Improvements
+Add backend automation to update the questions.json file with the latest completed questions.